cloud-villag/cloud-village.org/README.md

-# cloud-village.org
+#Cloud Village

 Cloud village is an open platform for researchers interested in area of cloud security.

-More information coming soon.
-Stay tuned.
+*More information coming soon.
+Stay tuned. *

 Cheers.